chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 For higher Reynolds number with adjoint time stepping, ``frequency = 5`` can be added to the above parameters in order to obtain a reasonable number of elements throughout the simulation.
 In this particular case, the mesh would be refined at every fifth time iteration.

-Here is an example of mesh adaptation using Kelly error estimator for :math:`Re = 100` :
+Here is an example of mesh adaptation using the Kelly error estimator for :math:`Re = 100` :

 Initial coarse mesh :